danny-kang-dev/ComplexLizards-CA/reports/final_report.md

 ### 3. Deterministic model

-Manukyan model is based on probability of change depending on the number of neighbors.
-What if the cellular automata model were to evolve deterministically according to set of rules?
-In this experiment, we intend to define and use rules in the new model to produce similar behavior.
+The Manukyan model is based on probability of color state change depending on the number of neighbors.
+While considering this, we pondered the implications of if the cellular automata model were to evolve deterministically according to set of rules.
+In this experiment, we intend to define and use rules in the new model to produce similar behavior to the original paper.

 ![Plot of neighbor distribution for green and black cells in the deterministic model](https://github.com/kdy304g/ComplexLizards-CA/blob/master/images/deterministic_graph.png?raw=true)

-For the deterministic model of lizard, two rules for cellular automata are applied.
-The first rule is to convert a green scale to a black scale when there are more than 3 black neighbors.
-The second rule is to convert a black scale to a green scale when there are more than 2 green neighbors.
+For the deterministic model of lizard, two rules for cellular automata are applied: the first is to convert a green scale to a black scale when there are more than 3 black neighbors; the second is to convert a black scale to a green scale when there are more than 2 green neighbors.
 To our disappointment, running the model based on these two rules produce extreme behavior, in which all scales except for few scales at corner turn to green in less than 10 steps.
 This is not unexpected due to the limited number of rules that we explored, but we would still hope that for future steps we would be able to create a more complicated system of rules to better mimic patterns in real lizards.

 ### 4. Graphical Analysis
-In the first experiment for Manukyan model for green black states,  we validated our model with pmf distribution of number of neighbors.
-While the number of neighbors is a solid metric to validate our model, we intend to convert our model to graph to do further analysis of the model in terms of connectedness.
+In the first experiment for Manukyan model for green black states,  we validated our model with a pmf distribution of number of neighbors.
+While the number of neighbors is a reasonable metric to validate our model, we intend to perform further analysis of our model's connectedness through a graph.

 The graph is converted from our model using the library NetworkX with two simple rules.
-Color of the nodes are represented correspondingly in green, black, white, and brown. there are edges between all the same color nodes.
+Color of the nodes are represented correspondingly in green, black, white, and brown and there are edges between all the same color nodes.
 For this experiment, we focus on green and black nodes’ initial and final state after stabilization.
-We consider a model of both height and width of 100, with a total number of scales of 10,000.
+We consider a model of both height and width of 100, totalling 10,000 scales.

 | ![PmfInitial](https://github.com/kdy304g/ComplexLizards-CA/blob/master/images/PMF_initial.png?raw=true) | ![CdfInitial](https://github.com/kdy304g/ComplexLizards-CA/blob/master/images/CDF_initial.png?raw=true) |
 |:---:|:---:|